 Kazooie in The Treasure Land

-Clearly, this was the game that almost turned my life upside down, mostly due to an unnecessary amount of problems and issues, leading to some features being cut from the game.
+Clearly, this was the game that almost turned my life upside down, mostly due to an unneccessary number of problems and issues, leading to some features being cut from the game.
 But there were also other projects of mine that were more or less responsible for that.